Skosenko78/RDBMS/README.md

-# Home works for course OTUS RDBMS
+# Homeworks for course OTUS RDBMS